Project

 • token counting and cost estimate code

-So each GlimRequest can have a reference to a GlimRequestDetails object, to which it delegates any methods.
+So each GlimRequest can have a reference to a GlimRequestDetails object, to which it delegates methods it doesn't have.
 The GlimRequest, potentially with support from a GlimRequestDetails object, has to meet one key responsibility: After it is created, it must at all times be able to provide a request_hash, which is a Hash that contains all of the data that needs to be sent to the LLM's API in order to submit the request.

 Thus, the GlimRequest and GlimRequestDetails must, whenever the user make a modification to either, update its internal request_hash to stay consistent.